Debbie Porter

 Read more

-Is My Beswick Shire Horse Valuable?
+Is My Beswick Horse Valuable?

 Beswick horses are always highly sought after at our auctions, but most especially their range of shire horse figures Since the beginning of Potteries Auctions, we have always dealt with Beswick.
 In the 90s, no other auction house sold Beswick in the manner we did.
 Selling Beswick quickly became a cornerstone of the business and …